FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Introduction

-\item For large-scale training, we integrate our method into Megatron-LM and achieve 88.4\% communication overlap for the previously blocking all-to-all communication collectives responsible for MoE expert parallelism in the forward and backward passes.
+\item For large-scale training, we integrate our method into Megatron-LM and achieve 88.9\% communication overlap for the previously blocking all-to-all communication responsible for MoE expert parallelism.

-\item For model inference, we provide an optimized implementation of FarSkip in vLLM that overlaps the communication for distributed inference.
-For example, for the modified Llama-4 Scout model, we achieve 18.5\% speed-up in Time To First Token. \end{itemize} The rest of the paper is organized as follows, in Section \ref{sec:background} we present background followed by our approach in Section \ref{sec:framework} and explicit optimized implementation of the method in Section \ref{sec:overlapping}.
+\item For model serving, we develop an optimized implementation of FarSkip in SGLang and vLLM that overlaps the communication for distributed inference.
+For example, for the modified Llama-4 Scout model, we achieve 18.5\% speedup in Time To First Token.

+\end{itemize} The rest of the paper is organized as follows, in Section \ref{sec:background} we present background followed by our approach in Section \ref{sec:framework} and explicit optimized implementation of the method in Section \ref{sec:overlapping}.
 In Section \ref{sec:experiments}, we present our experimental results and review related works in Section \ref{sec:related} followed by conclusion (Section \ref{sec:conclusion}).